A. M. Loryea: Asylum administrator

 Ad announcing the establishment of Hawthorne and Loryea's "Oregon Hospital" in The Oregonian, issue of Sept.
 3, 1859.

 In August 1859 Loryea and Hawthorn proudly announced the launch of "Oregon Hospital," a facility in which both would reside.
 The hospital was originally located on Portland's Taylor Street, between 1st and 2nd Avenues.
 From the time of launch the hospital was dedicated to the treatment of non-contagious disease.

 The hospital seems to have quickly gained support of the Oregon legislature as a semi-official facility for the maintenance and treatment of the mentally ill, with the press reporting in September 1861 that Loryea and Hawthorne were coordinating the contribution of "books for the use of the insane," with materials received to be held in trust as property belonging to the state of Oregon.
 From approximately that date Hawthorne and Loryea's Oregon Hospital became known as Oregon Hospital for the Insane.

 In 1872 Loryea sold his half of the Oregon Hospital for the Insane enterprise to his partner J.C.
 Hawthorne and turned his efforts to the patent medicine business, launching "Oregon Medical Laboratory" to market a nostrum prepared from "Unk weed" which was said to ameliorate the pain of arthritis.
 Loryea had been working on the compound for several years, obtaining a patent (No. 116846) for "improvement in medical compounds or bitters" on July 11, 1871.

 Loryea was well-regarded in the Portland community and was elected mayor of East Portland.
 He was also a founder of the upscale Arlington Club in Portland.

 During the 1870s Loryea became involved in the banking business, apparently losing money in the process.

 Turkish bath operator

 Loryea's patent medicine and banking ventures did not prove successful and his fortune was dissipated, causing him to relocate back to San Francisco.
 Loryea traveled extensively, visiting Europe and the Middle East, gaining an interest in public baths as an institution.
-Upon his return to San Francisco, Loryea decided to open a Turkish bath (hammam) on Grant Avenue, working in partnership with another local doctor.
-His business associate, a certain Dr. Trask, soon left the partnership, but Loryea continued to own and manage the Grant Avenue hammam for several years, eventually selling it to open a new facility located on Post Street, San Francisco, and another in New York City.
+Upon his return to San Francisco, Loryea opened "The Hammam", a Victoran Turkish bath at 11 Dupont Street (renamed Grant Avenue after the earthquake), working in partnership with another local doctor.
+His business associate, a certain Dr. Trask, soon left the partnership, but Loryea continued to own and manage "The Hammam" for several years, eventually selling it to open a new facility located at 222, Post Street, San Francisco, and another in New York City.

 As a well-traveled and active Republican, Loryea became a personal acquaintance of Ulysses S. Grant and President Chester A. Arthur.
 He was regarded by his peers as courteous, friendly, and polite.